nic-dgl104-winter-2022/class-textbook/ch8/README.md

   <img width="700" src="https://user-images.githubusercontent.com/61209227/159610172-24ec9d1a-d867-4f41-b328-af83c5001ef4.png" />
 </p>

 **1. User View Interaction:** First of all a user will interact with the views present in the app or website.
-Views are like Textview, EditText, ImageView, etc.
+Views are like Textview, EditText, ImageView, etc, which are used to display the text, images to the user.

 **2. View Controller Interaction:** When a view is displayed to the user, it alerts the controller of that particular event.